-Each year results from the Paddock to Reef program are used to produce a report card, which highlights the progress towards the Reef plan goal and targets.
+Each year results from the Paddock to Reef program are used to produce the Paddock to Reef Report Card, which highlights the progress towards the Reef plan goal and targets.

 In the Mackay Whitsunday region, Reef Catchments (NRM) is responsible for delivering a number of components of the Paddock to Reef program.
 This includes reporting on the adoption of improved management practices, collecting water quality samples and monitoring regional wetlands.
 Reef Catchments works closely with other delivery components of the program including regionally based modellers, extension providers and water quality experts.